Nexmo/nexmo-developer/_partials/reusable/create-a-nexmo-application.md

 This can be done under the [Voice tab in the Dashboard](https://dashboard.nexmo.com/voice/create-application).

 > **NOTE:** When creating a Nexmo Voice Application, you will be asked to provide an Event URL and an Answer URL.
-These are currently only used by the Voice API and are ignored by the Messages and Workflows APIs, so in this case you can just set them to the suggested values of `https://example.com/webhooks/event` and `https://example.com/webhooks/answer` respectively.
+These are currently only used by the Voice API and are ignored by the Messages and Dispatch APIs, so in this case you can just set them to the suggested values of `https://example.com/webhooks/event` and `https://example.com/webhooks/answer` respectively.

 When you are creating the Nexmo Voice Application in the [Nexmo Dashboard](https://dashboard.nexmo.com) you can click the link _Generate public/private key pair_ - this will create a public/private key pair and the private key will be downloaded by your browser.